Investing in Affordable Housing and Community Development

 Application Information

-The City of Boulder is committed to maintaining diverse housing options for all residents, regardless of income.
-Our goal is for 15% of all homes in Boulder to be affordable for low-, moderate-, and middle-income households by 2035.
+The City of Boulder is committed to preserving and expanding diverse housing options for residents of all income levels.
+The City’s goal is for 15% of all homes in Boulder to be affordable to low-, moderate-, and middle-income households by 2035.

-To help achieve this goal, the City of Boulder will make approximately $18.28 million in local funding available in 2025 to support partners engaged in affordable housing development and rehabilitation activities.
-Local funding sources include the Affordable Housing Fund and the Community Housing Assistance Program.
+To support this goal, the City awarded more than $20 million in local funding in 2025 to partners involved in affordable housing development and rehabilitation.
+These investments are made through key local funding sources, including the Affordable Housing Fund and the Community Housing Assistance Program.

 If your organization is interested in applying, please apply online.